What do expats in Nicaragua appreciate most about the local culture?

 Click connect to have our partner contact you via e-mail and/or phone.

 "I guess the depth of the new culture is what I appreciate most.
 Especially in the states you are conditioned to think the USA is number one in all aspects and that everyone wants to be like an American.
-Even in a small country like Nicaragua you find they have just as much national pride, historical richness, musical and artistical creativity, etc," remarked another expat who made the move to Granada, Nicaragua.
+Even in a small country like Nicaragua you find they have just as much national pride, historical richness, musical and artistical creativity, etc," remarked another expat in Granada, Nicaragua.

 Please login to continue reading this article.